MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-meeting.md

 Share in meeting allows users to share documents or third-party web apps to the meeting stage.
 The meeting participants can collaborate and interact with the third-party web apps or edit the documents together.

 > [!NOTE]
-> Share in meeting is available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
+> Share in meeting is currently available in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).

 The following image shows the **Share in meeting** button on the web app: